Wax-stk/SuperTuxKart-0.9.3-timer-mod/README.md

     If you want splits, look at https://github.com/LiveSplit/LiveSplitOne

 # Issues
-Contact me on Discord : JeanD#2660
-or on Matrix : @wax-stk:matrix.org
+Report them in Github issues or contact me on Discord : JeanD#2660 or on Matrix : @wax-stk:matrix.org